 You are a registered shareholder if your Shares are registered in your own name.
-As a registered shareholder, you may attend, ask questions and vote at the virtual only Meeting via live audio webcast online at https://web.lumiagm.com/444191289.
+As a registered shareholder, you may attend, participate and vote at the virtual only Meeting via live audio webcast online at https://web.lumiagm.com/489253739.
 See "Attending and Voting at the Virtual Meeting" below.

 If you are a registered shareholder and will not attend the Meeting, or if your Shares are registered in the name of a company that you own, your Shares may still be counted by authorizing an individual, called a proxyholder, to attend the Meeting and vote your Shares.
-Any legal form of proxy may be used, and a form of proxy will be mailed by the Company to registered shareholders along with the notice-and-access notice described above.
+Any legal form of proxy may be used, and a form of proxy will be mailed by the Company together with this Circular.